Translation from sanskrit:

 Common Mistakes and How to Avoid Them

-Rounding the back.
+Rounding the spine.

 -